 5. Be constructive and recognize good performance

 Ensure that you recognize people for their effort and good performance, providing positive and constructive feedback to aid continuous improvement.
-It’s important to be specific when giving feedback and to highlight how positive behaviors have had a positive impact on colleagues.
+It’s important to be specific when giving feedback and to highlight how positive behaviours have had a positive impact on colleagues.
 Positive feedback and recognition encourage people to be more creative problem solvers.

 The bottom line